kazuki43zoo/demo-application/README.md

 In this application, authentication realize using the `DaoAuthenticationProvider` of spring-security.
 `DaoAuthenticationProvider` has authenticate by using the user information that are loaded from the database.<br>
-In DaoAuthenticationProvider, be able to check for the status of loaded user.
+In `DaoAuthenticationProvider`, be able to check for the status of loaded user.
 Actually checking contents are following.

 * Specified user exists ?
 * Specified user is not lock ?